SAP-samples/teched2022-IN280/exercises/ex3/readme.md

 See also the documentation of the process flow [Purchase Order and Invoicing](https://help.sap.com/docs/SAP_FIELDGLASS_INTEGRATION/bf3d1caf8c1f4f69801b37a45ac1d1b3/046b0d5f642346bd8624f1b741956585.html)

-Below you see an overview of this integration scenario.
+Below you see an overview of the integration scenario, relevant for this exercise.

 <br>![](/exercises/ex3/images/IMDiagramFieldglassS4Int.png)

 >
-> As we don’t have any chance to provide real services, we have injected demo data to your SAP Cloud ALM tenants that was been extracted from a real service landscape.
+> As we don’t have any chance to provide real services in a TechEd demo environment, we have injected demo data to the SAP Cloud ALM tenant.
+The demo data had been extracted from a real service landscape.
 Therefore, jumping to local monitoring to the respective cloud services isn’t possible.
 >

 #### Prequisites:
-- You are logged in to the [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home).
+- You are logged in to  [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home).

 ## Exercise steps

 Run through the exercise steps in the given order.

-1. Navigate to section *SAP Cloud ALM for Operation* and click on the card *Integration & Exception Monitoring*.
+1. Navigate to section *SAP Cloud ALM for Operation* and open the application *Integration & Exception Monitoring*.

      <br>![](/exercises/ex1/images/CALMLandingIntExMon.png)